La Louisiane, the magazine of the University of Louisiana at Lafayette, is looking for its next student editor.

 Who May Apply

-The position is open to undergraduates and graduate students.
+The position is open to undergraduate and graduate students.
 All majors may apply.

 Applicants do not need previous experience writing for magazines, newspapers or other publications.
 However, candidates should have a solid foundation in grammar and punctuation.